Immunotherapy for Mesothelioma

 • The CheckMate 743 trial showed a median overall survival of 18.1 months with the combination of Opdivo and Yervoy compared to 14.1 months with chemotherapy.

-• For treatments using single-agent PD-1/PD-L1 inhibitors, patients usually go about 4-6 months progression-free before their cancer starts growing again.
+• For treatments using PD-1/PD-L1 inhibitors, patients usually go about 4-6 months progression-free before their cancer starts growing again.

-These results highlight the potential of immunotherapy to significantly improve outcomes for mesothelioma patients, offering hope for extended survival and better quality of life.
+These results highlight the potential of immunotherapy to significantly improve outcomes for mesothelioma patients, offering hope for extended survival and a better quality of life.

 Dr. Mark LevinReviewed by:Mark Levin, MD